Fidget Spinners: Don’t Get Injured by This Latest Craze

 - Always supervise your kids.

 - Parents and caregivers should know what to do in the case of an emergency.
-If you’re not sure, consider taking a Red Cross Training Class.
+If you’re not sure, consider taking a Red Cross Training Class or contact Nationwide Children’s for a class near you.

 As for me, I promise to keep the fidget spinner out of my mouth and away from my face if the family happens to give me one on Father’s Day!